FaradayRF/Faraday-Software/Tutorials/start/installing-software.md

 That's it!

 ## Installing in Pip Editable Mode
-If you want to be able to develop with Faraday Software then we suggest cloning our Git Repository as described here.
+If you want to be able to develop with faraday software then we suggest cloning our Git Repository as described below and install with pip in 'editable' mode.
+Please note that in 'editable' mode you may have to run faraday software from the root project directory due to filepath issues when running in this mode.

+Checkout the Git repository as explained below and then install with the following:
+* Navigate to the repository root directory
+* `pip install -e .`

 ### Windows